-4 HTR/OCR software and data
+6 HTR/OCR software

 Within the context of text recognition and analysis there are number of commercial and open-source options available.
 Below I will list the most common frameworks and some of their advantages and disadvantages.
 An in-depth discussion on how best to chose a framework within the context of your project is given in the next chapter (REFERENCE).

-4.1 Commercial
+6.1 Commercial

-4.1.1 Transkribus
+6.1.1 Transkribus

 A dominant player in the transcription of historical texts is the Transkribus platform.
 This platform provides a way to apply layout detection, text transcription and custom model training (with on platform generated ground truth data) without coding.
 It offers commercial support options and a growing community of users, including their shared model zoo.
 The platform is currently built around the PyLaia (python) library (also below).